Zach Anner: Alleged rigging

 According to internet speculation, the contest was rigged against Anner, as a contestant named Dr. Phyllis received over 300,000 votes in 20 minutes and surpassed Anner.
 Many voters noticed that after they placed a vote for Anner, the total number of his votes would actually decrease, further adding to the belief that the system was rigged.
 Anner expressed skepticism about the alleged rigging, stating, "I sincerely doubt that Oprah would do anything like that.
 She’s probably too busy building schools and helping children to even notice someone like me."

-YouTube channel
+YouTube

 Anner has a YouTube channel where he posts videos on a weekly basis.
 The channel has over 350,000 subscribers and over 15 million total views.
 He has multiple series that he includes on the channel, including project "Riding Shotgun", which premiered on October 23, 2012, and "Workout Wednesday", which premiered on August 21, 2013.
 The latter featured a video that was auto-tuned by The Gregory Brothers.
-In 2013 Zach started doing a show with SoulPancake titled "Have a little faith", in which he explores, in his comedic way, the basic rules of several religions that have a foothold in the United States.
+In 2013, Zach started doing a show with SoulPancake titled "Have a little faith", in which he explores, in his comedic way, the basic rules of several religions that have a foothold in the United States.
 Among other religions, Zach has explored Judaism, Islam, the Bahá'í faith, Mormonism, Quakerism, Baptism, and Catholicism.

+Zach has also been featured on the Rooster Teeth shows The Eleven Little Roosters, Million Dollars But..., and its game show, On The Spot, as a contestant.